koliseoapi/react-forms/README.md

 When the user submits a `Form`, the `onSubmit` callback will only be called if all validations pass.
 If there are errors an error message will be displayed instead, and focus will be transferred to the first field that didn't pass.

-You can override the validation applied to a component, returning either a `Promise` or the validation result:
+To override the validation applied to a component, return either a `Promise` or the validation result:

 ```JavaScript
 const validator = (value, props) => {